ohmrun/ohmrun_workspace/README.md

 ### Layout

 `.env.local` is checked in and necessary
-`.env` is loaded next and hidden from git `.env.machine` is loaded after that for tweaks
+`.env` is loaded next and hidden from git
+`.env.machine` is loaded after that for tweaks

-The `/stx` folder contains the bootsrapping code and is divided into the following folders `/i` is checked in
+The `/stx` folder contains the bootsrapping code and is divided into the following folders `/stx/i` is checked in
-`/i/run` are scripts on the PATH as set in
+`/stx/i/run` are scripts on the `PATH` as set in `.env.machine` `/stx/u` is for stuff you might want to back up for reasons of bandwidth
-`/u` is for stuff you might want to back up for reasons of bandwidth `o` is in the .gitignore and holds a lot of the stuff from asdf and opam
+`/stx/o` is in the .gitignore and holds a lot of the stuff from asdf and opam